rickardlindberg/rickardlindberg.me/writing/agdpp-tdd-and-games/index.template.markdown

 When I [started](/writing/agdpp-introduction/index.html) this series, one of the areas that I wanted to explore was how well TDD works when building a game.

-The short answer is that I find that it works as well as on any other project I've done.
+The short answer is that I find that it works equally well as on any other project I've done.

 The longer answer is that TDD might not be enough.
 There are some things which are hard to test in a game.
 That's what I want to talk about in this blog post